jgranlun/jgranlun.github.io/README.md

 ```

 ### Robot Framework, Selenium and AngularJS pages

+So the aforementioned challenges were with Mozilla Geckodriver, but it's not all that rosy either on the Google Chrome side either.

 ExtendedSelenium2Library is one of the available Robot Framework libraries that can be used to test web pages implemented with AngularJS.